No one has the power to predict their future.

 If we did, life would be so much simpler!

 Instead, our lives are full of planning for unknown possibilities.

 As you or your loved ones enter into the estate planning, disability planning or long term care planning arena for the first time, it is vital to have a trusted guide with you to plan accordingly.
 That’s why you may find a crystal ball or two floating about our office to remind us of just that – we don’t know what will happen tomorrow, so we must plan effectively today.
 It also serves as a reminder that in today’s ever-changing, ever-complex world, simple documents simply don’t work.

 We are committed to finding solutions to your specific issues and helping guide you through the maze of ever-changing laws.

 We stay up-to-date on the laws that affect seniors so that we can keep you ahead of the curve.
 This is one of the primary reasons it is essential to choose a qualified Elder Law Attorney to handle your affairs.
 We urge you to choose a firm with a breadth of related experience, not by shopping for cheap hourly rates or cheap documents.

 Our firm exclusively focuses in the area of elder law, proudly serving the Clark County, Washington area since 1992.
-We use a team-centered approach in our 1890s office building to relate to our clients by making them feel at home and understanding their needs.
+We use a team-centered approach to relate to our clients by making them feel at home and understanding their needs.